Is It Time to Overhaul Your Salesforce Instance?

 - You have used multiple configuration or architecture methodologies (this is common when you’ve had many Salesforce admins or multiple consultants working in your architecture).

-- Your business process is particularly complex, varied, and have grown or changed over the years.
+- Your business processes have shifted, grown, or gained complexity over the years.

 - You have integrated Salesforce with many different systems.

-Read on to learn how you can self-diagnose and how, with help, you can begin to resolve these problems.
+Read on to learn how you can self-diagnose and how, with help, you can begin to resolve these problems, and be sure to view more curated optimization content here!

 How can I tell when I need an overhaul?